 Your employer is responsible for the administration of your benefits under the Scheme.

 If you have a particular concern regarding the administration of your benefits under the Scheme, you should first make contact with your employer's Pension Officer to raise your concerns.

 If you still remain dissatisfied, you should write to the Head of Human Resources for your employer.
 The Head of Human Resources can inform you if there is a particular procedure that you should follow.
 In any correspondence, you should outline clearly the reasons for your concerns in sufficient detail to allow the Head of Human Resources, or an appropriate nominee, to investigate the matter fully in a timely manner with a view to reaching an appropriate resolution.

-Ultimately, you may have recourse to the Office of the Pensions Ombudsman in relation to your complaint if you remain dissatisfied following full investigation of your complaint by your employer.
-The contact details for the Office of the Pensions Ombudsman are:
+Ultimately, you may have recourse to the Financial Services and Pensions Ombudsman in relation to your complaint if you remain dissatisfied following full investigation of your complaint by your employer.
+The contact details for the Financial Services and Pensions Ombudsman are:

-Address

-Office of the Pensions Ombudsman 4th Floor, Lincoln House Lincoln Place Dublin 2

-1 6 0

-E-mail into(a)p ensionson nbuds sman.ie

-Phone +353 1 676 6002

-------- -----------------

-Fax +353 1 661 8776

-Who can I contact for more information?